 Rich Dad Poor Dad Education: A Review

-In this Hub I would like to give a review of the Rich Dad education program.
-However, before I get into the nitty-gritty stuff let me just start off by saying that this Hub is solely my opinion.
+In this article, I would like to give a review of the Rich Dad education program.
+However, before I get into the nitty-gritty stuff let me just start off by saying that this article is solely my opinion.
 I hope that I present this in a way that will help you make an informed decision.

 I have often said that opinions are like arm pits.
 Everyone usually have a couple of them and they typically stink.
 Therefore, allow my information to be used in conjunction with your own efforts to find out if the Rich Dad Education System is for you.